AnimaVR/TOKENIZER-BytePairEncoderDecoder-ModelTrainer-CSharp/README.md

 3. Use model to encode decode text
 4. Profit

-just a start, needs some work but is a working example with shoddy ui that trains on input.txt and saves model.json that you can use to encode and decode tokens.
+just a start, needs some work but is a working example with shoddy ui that trains on input.txt and saves model.txt that you can use to encode and decode tokens.

-very rough, needs some tidying.
+very rough, needs some tidying but its interesting to see it in c# at least :)

 Hope it helps someone understand bpe!